Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature

 \subsection{The Alexandrov reflection method}

-Alexandrov's idea to prove his theorem, roughly speaking, was to compare the surface with successive reflections of parts of the surface looking for a possible first tangency point, and finding at this time a plane of symmetry for the original surface.
-With the aim of applying this method later we are going to present the Alexandrov reflection method following \cite{AEG,Espinar,KKS}, which is a generalization to non-compact surfaces.
+Alexandrov's idea, roughly speaking, is to compare the surface with successive reflections of suitable portions of itself, looking for a first tangency point, and thereby obtaining a plane of symmetry for the original surface.
+In order to apply this method later, we present here the Alexandrov reflection method following \cite{AEG,Espinar,KKS}, which extends the classical compact argument to a non-compact setting.